Read more in this section

 Action Against Hunger takes the privacy of the people we help across the world, our supporters and volunteers very seriously.
 We are strongly committed to protecting your privacy and every reasonable effort is taken to ensure that your information is kept secure and intact.

-Please read this statement carefully.
-The terms of this statement may change, so please check it from time to time.
+Please read this policy carefully.
+The terms of this Policy may change, so please check it from time to time.
 This version published on Tuesday 22 May 2018 supersedes all previous versions.

 If you have any questions, please call our Supporter Care team on 020 8293 6190 or email firstname.lastname@example.org